nileshpatil6/BhagwatGeeta-RAG/README.md

-# Book Chat - RAG Application
+# Book Chat - Minimal RAG Application

-This is a RAG (Retrieval-Augmented Generation) application that allows you to chat with your book.
-It uses Google's embedding model to index the book and Gemini to generate responses based on the retrieved context.
+This is a minimal RAG (Retrieval-Augmented Generation) application that allows you to chat with pre-indexed book content.
+It uses Google's Gemini model to generate responses based on retrieved context from stored embeddings.

 ## Features

-- Upload and index your book
-- Chat with your book using natural language
+- Chat with pre-indexed book content using natural language
 - Retrieval-Augmented Generation for accurate responses
 - Built with Next.js for Vercel deployment
+- Simple HTML/JS interface

 ## Getting Started